gbosetti/cati/README.md

 ### Start the web application

+First, configure the URL that the client should use to communicate with the server.
+To do so, edut the first line of the mabed/browser/static/App.js file.
+E.g.

+    var app_url = "http://localhost:5000/";  // Or some url like: https://your_sub_domain.your_domain.fr/

-Start the elasticsearchserver:
+Then, start the elasticsearchserver:

     python3 server.py

-And visit localhost:5000.
+And visit localhost:5000 by using, preferably, Google Chrome.
 The first time the system is running, a new “mabed_sessions” index will be automatically created.
 Just in case a read-only error arises, please run the following using Kibana:

     PUT mabed_sessions/_settings { "index": { "blocks": { "read_only_allow_delete": "false" } } }